 - The comedy didn't last long as they slipped into a Simon and Garfunkel Slide Show to them singing Mrs. Robinson which goes on for a few minutes then turns into a tiny reunion where they sing The Boxer, Scarborough Fair, My Little Town and finally winds down with Garfunkel singing a solo of I Only Have Eyes For You.

 - There was a follow-up to the weird Muppet sketch from the first week.
 I didn't realize there was an ongoing collaboration between the two shows.

-- This was followed by a short film by Albert Brooks, which was probably something someone would do with a cellphone these days.
+- This was followed by a short film by Albert Brooks, which was probably something someone would do with a cell phone these days.
 I like Albert Brooks, his SNL shorts are fun, quirky and age pretty well.

 - Then we go back to the music with Phoebe Snow singing No Regret followed by a duet with Paul Simon where they sing Gone at Last.

-- SNL from that time sure loved their fake products, this sketch was a fake ad for a pace maker battery called Try-Hard, which the play on words was pretty much the only thing to the sketch.
+- SNL from that time sure loved their fake products, this sketch was a fake ad for a pacemaker battery called Try-Hard, which the play on words was pretty much the only thing to the sketch.

 - Back to music as Paul Simon sings So Far Away From Home.

-- Finally, Paul Simon was rewarded a trophy by Bill Bradley for his 1 on 1 win in the earlier sketch.
+- Finally, Paul Simon was rewarded with a trophy by Bill Bradley for his 1 on 1 win in the earlier sketch.

-Again, not my favorite episode of the two that I've watch so far but I'm glad to have seen it and appreciate the music performances, I just wanted to see more comedy like my favorite sketch of the episode which was Paul Simon play 1 on 1 against Connie Hawk.
+Again, not my favorite episode of the two that I've watched so far but I'm glad to have seen it and appreciate the music performances, I just wanted to see more comedy like my favorite sketch of the episode which was Paul Simon play 1 on 1 against Connie Hawk.